freeCodeCamp/chapter/CONTRIBUTING.md

 * If you are already [**Running the Application**](#running-the-application) at http://localhost:5000/graphql
 * If you don't have a running app at [GraphQL Playground](https://chapter-server.herokuapp.com/graphql).
 (Note, this is a free-tier of Heroku.
 Hit refresh every minute or two if the page fails to load and it should eventually "wake" the server.)

+## .env Configuration File
+An important local _.env_ configuration file is used to store variables and values which are unique to your local development environment.
+Anything changes to _.env_ will **not** be committed by Git into your _origin_ fork or the _Chapter_ _upstream_ because it will be ignored based on rule in _.gitignore_.
+This is important because _.env_ will contain "secrets" (usernames, passwords, API keys) and values which are specific to you and your local development environment.

+The _.env_ file is automatically created via the (**Running the Application**)[#running-the-application] section when you follow **Step 1 - Install Node and Run npx**.

+This pattern is based on the [dotenv package](https://www.npmjs.com/package/dotenv) which is also popular in other frameworks and programming languages.

+The initial values of the _.env_ will be copied from the _.env.example_ file.
+However, you should **not** attempt to add any of your personal configuration values / secrets to the _.env.example_ file.
+The purpose of _.env.example_ is as a template to declare any variable names the application will need and any values in it are "dummy" / example values purely as a guide to help other developers with their _.env_ file.

 ## Database

 [PostgreSQL](https://www.postgresql.org/) is our database and [TypeORM](https://typeorm.io/) is used to map tables to JS objects.